suhani178/SQL_Journey/Day_02/notes.md

 Here:

-`SELECT ENAME, SAL` → What should I display?
+- `SELECT ENAME, SAL` → chooses the columns

-`WHERE SAL > 3000` → Which employees should be displayed?
+- `WHERE SAL > 3000` → filters the rows

 ---

-# 15. Does WHERE Modify Data?
+## 15. Does WHERE Modify Data?

-❌ No.
+No.

 `WHERE` only filters the rows returned by a query.

 It does not:

-- Delete rows
+- Delete data
-- Change values
+- Update data
 - Permanently modify the table

 ### Example